Lilyeka/CustomLayoutGuide/README.md

 ![Equal Destribution](https://github.com/Lilyeka/CustomLayoutGuide/blob/master/CustomLayoutGuide/EqualDestribution.png "Equal Destribution")

 To solve the problem, I introduce three UILayoutGuide objects between my real views.
-A custom UILayoutGuide object is added to a UIView, so I’ll add mine to the superview of my four real views:
+A custom UILayoutGuide object is added to a UIView, so I’ll add mine to the superview of my four real views.

-let guides = [UILayoutGuide(), UILayoutGuide(), UILayoutGuide()] for guide in guides {
-    self.view.addLayoutGuide(guide)
-}

 I then involve my three layout guides in the layout.